 The process of filing bankruptcy can be quite confusing.
 Federal laws may say one thing, and Texas laws may say another.
 People who face constant harassment from creditors and collection agencies should not need to feel burdened by understanding bankruptcy laws.
-Dallas bankruptcy attorney Harriet Langston handles the administrative side of bankruptcy so that you can begin focusing on your financial future, rather than your past mistakes and misfortune.
+Dallas bankruptcy attorney Jean Roche handles the administrative side of bankruptcy so that you can begin focusing on your financial future, rather than your past mistakes and misfortune.

 Addressing Your Financial Situation

 One of the first steps for filing bankruptcy involves honestly assessing your financial situation.
-Ms Langston will work with you to determine the severity of your financial problems and whether it is likely and probably that you can pay back some or all of your debt under a repayment plan.
+Ms Roche will work with you to determine the severity of your financial problems and whether it is likely and probably that you can pay back some or all of your debt under a repayment plan.
 As an individual filing personal bankruptcy, you will have two choices:

 - Chapter 7 bankruptcy: if you are in deep debt and need to discharge debts in exchange for liquidating all nonexempt assets